 The report was entitled "Crossing the Bayou: Louisiana's Historic Bridges."
 Here are some text excerpts and photographs from that report.
-The full document can be read as a PDF File by CLICKING HERE.
+The portion of the document that deals with bridge types and St. Tammany bridges can be read as a PDF File by CLICKING HERE.

 The "historic" bridges of St. Tammany parish are listed beginning on page 175 of the document.

 A map of historic bridges of interest in St. Tammany Parish

 According to the report, the 11 bridges are the following:

 U.S. 190 bridge over Bayou Lacombe in Lacombe

 U.S. 90 bridge West Pearl River between Rigolets and Pearlington

 U.S. 90 bridge over Middle Middle Pearl River

 U.S. 90 bridge over West Middle Pearl River

 U.S. 90 bridge over East Pearl River at PearlingtonU.S.
 90 bridge over East Middle Pearl River